Illegal Re-Entry After Deportation

-- The maximum penalty is 2 years in prison if you have no felony convictions
+- Up to 2 years if you have no felony convictions

-- The penalty is up to 10 years if you have prior felonies on your record (or three or more misdemeanors)
+- Up to 10 years if you have any prior felonies (or three or more misdemeanors) on your record

-We have also defended clients on the serious federal offense of smuggling or harboring an illegal.
-Federal authorities often charge family members, community activists and others for conspiracy in aiding and abetting illegal re-entry.
+We also defend people charged with the serious federal offense of smuggling or harboring an illegal immigrant.
+Federal authorities often charge family members and community activists for conspiracy in aiding and abetting illegal re-entry.

-- That your prior convictions should not have been charged as felonies
+- Do you have a prior conviction that should not have been charged as a felony?

-- That you did not understand the consequences of a prior guilty plea because of bad legal advice from your previous lawyer
+- Did you not understand the consequences of a prior guilty plea?

-Call Suzuki Law Offices at 602-635-1369 for a free initial consultation, or e-mail us.
+We will help you answer these questions and any others that come up in your case.
+Then we will tell your story to the prosecution and federal government, defending you from deportation or prison time.
+Call the Suzuki Law Offices in Phoenix at 602-635-1369 for a free initial consultation.
+Or send a confidential email to get started.
 Mr. Suzuki and members of our staff are fluent in Spanish.Click Here for a Free Case Evaluation